cpeditor/cpeditor.github.io/content/en/docs/Preferences/Code Editing.md

 When you insert an indent, insert spaces instead of a tab character.
 The number of spaces is equal to the [Tab Width](#tab-width).

 Note that this won't replace the existing tab characters.
 In [Auto Indent](#auto-indent), the tab characters in the old line will remain in the new line (however, the new indent inserted after `{` will be spaces).

+### Default cursor overwrites

+There are two modes of editing.
+Insert and Replace mode, Insert mode is common and most widely used, this is CP Editor and other editor's default mode.
+In Replace mode, the cursor replaces the next character with the pressed character.
+When this option is enabled the cursor for newly opened tab will be in Replace mode.
+It can be toggled for individual tabs by pressig INS/Insert Key on your keyboard.

+### Highlight Current Line

+If enabled the current line number is highlighted from the rest of the lines.
+In Vim mode, current line is never highlighted.

+### Enable Vim emulation

+If enabled the code editor uses vim emulation.

+### Vim Configuration

+The configuration to use in vim emulation.